open-ephys/gui-docs/source/User-Manual/Plugins/Crossing-Detector.rst

 .. image:: ../../_static/images/plugins/crossingdetector/crossingdetector-01.png
   :alt: Annotated Crossing Detector editor

-.. csv-table:: Emits events when continuous signals cross a threshold
+.. csv-table:: Emits a TTL event when a continuous channel crosses a specified threshold level.
+Each Crossing Detector can only process one input channel at a time, but multiple detectors can be placed in series to trigger on as many channels as desired.
    :widths: 18, 80

    "*Plugin Type*", "Filter"